fkirc/bitbucket-issues-to-github/README.md

 ## Additional features

 I do not actively add new features to this script.
-However, if you have very specific migration-needs, then we could setup a one-time-contract to migrate issues within your organization.
+However, if you have very specific migration-needs, then we could setup a one-off-contract to migrate issues within your organization.

 ## Sidenotes